KevinKra/Notes/certifications/aws/developer/resource.md

 ## AWS SAM Questions

+- `AWS::Serverless::Function` is used for what?
+- `AWS::Serverless::Api` is used for what?
 - What does SAM stand for?
 - What is AWS SAM?
 - What service is AWS SAM an extension of?